(KLIA is no doubt huge but it is not difficult to find the way around if you have done your homework and ask around)

 If you read the whole story by brother Reme, you will understand also why he is pissed off with MAS.
 Sometimes I wonder whether we have installed the culture of customer care into our daily business dealings.
-Hopefully MAS will take note of the complaint and will make the necessary changes so that quality of customer service improves.
-After all, MAS is also our national identity who is also an award winning airline and we are proud of it.
+Hopefully, MAS will take note of the complaint and will make the necessary changes so that the quality of customer service improves.
+After all, MAS is also our national identity who is also an award-winning airline and we are proud of it.

 But what catches me is his complaint on KLIA for which an anonymous commenter replies:-

 Errr…bukan ke bila kita keluar dari plane ada sign board tunjuk mana immigration / baggage collection.
 Seingat saya ada gambar train kan on the signboard.
 So I think it’s pretty straightforward in klia. and why do we need ground staff standing at corners?